-These often involve implementing existing design guidelines for the likes of Google, and or sometimes it's even developing new ones, like for Kodak below.
+These often involve implementing existing design guidelines for the likes of Google, and or sometimes it's even developing new ones, like for Pitch@Palace below.

-In what is probably the perfect example of a quick turnaround, at Potato we concepted, designed and built an app for the Duke of York's Pitch@Palace initiative in the space of just one month.
+In what is probably the perfect example of a quick turnaround, at Potato we concepted, designed and built an app for the now disgraced Duke of York's 'Pitch@Palace' initiative in the space of just one month.

 Going from research and discovery into design and build immediately, we had to create an app that would allow everyone attending his events to see and message each other, organise ad hoc meetings, and vote on who they thought would be the best concepts of the night to invest in.

 The flipside of the coin to creating the branding of ZHUCK (head over here to read up on that), was actually creating the app itself.
 It was essentially a service that allowed Russian entrepreneurs to track the growth of their company away from the ever watchful gaze of the Russian government, who at any point could swoop in and destroy a business, either legally or financially.

 We developed an app that allowed entrepreneurs to track their partners' reliability, send and receive invoices and monitor their actual profit and loss both on and off the books to keep the real health of their business a secret from their own government.